CGTN: Peng Liyuan encourages cultural exchanges between China and Ecuador - Jimmys Post

 CGTN: Peng Liyuan encourages cultural exchanges between China and Ecuador

 BEIJING, Feb.
-6, 2022 /CNW/ — Peng Liyuan, wife of Chinese President Xi Jinping, on Saturday met with Maria de Lourdes Alcivar, first lady of Ecuador, at the Great Hall of the People in Beijing.
+7, 2022 /PRNewswire/ — Peng Liyuan, wife of Chinese President Xi Jinping, on Saturday met with Maria de Lourdes Alcivar, first lady of Ecuador, at the Great Hall of the People in Beijing.
 The conversation revolved around fighting the COVID-19 pandemic and the cultural exchanges between the two countries.

 In a chamber decorated with China’s peonies and Ecuador’s roses, Peng warmly welcomed Alcivar, who accompanied Ecuadorian President Guillermo Lasso to the opening ceremony of the Beijing 2022 Olympic Winter Games on Friday.